Facts & Figures

 The emission of ammonia leads to the formation of harmful fine dust through reaction with other air pollutants.
 Via the input of nitrogen, ammonia also leads to the eutrophication of near-natural ecosystems.
 Through further conversion processes, ammonia emissions contribute to soil acidification, groundwater pollution and indirect emissions of nitrous oxide.

 Within the framework of an international agreement on air pollution control (NEC Directive), Germany has committed itself to reducing ammonia emissions by 29% by 2030 compared to 2005.
 German ammonia emissions are largely generated in the agricultural sector.
 The agricultural ammonia inventory, reports annually the emissions from animal husbandry (stables, storage of farm manure) and soils (application of farm manure, mineral fertilisers, sewage sludge and other organic fertilisers; grazing).
-Agriculture alone emitted around 527 kilotonnes of ammonia in 2023.
-In contrast to the previous year, there was a slight reduction, which is partly due to lower mineral fertiliser quantities and partly due to a slight decline in the number of pigs and cattle.
+Agriculture alone emitted around 484 kilotonnes of ammonia in 2024.
+Compared with the previous year, there has been a slight decrease, which is partly due to lower quantities of mineral fertilisers and partly to a slight decline in cattle numbers.
 The Umweltbundesamt calculates the ammonia emissions of the other sectors and publishes them in the IIR (Informative Inventory Report).
-For 2023, these are around 42 kilotons of ammonia.
+For 2024, these are around 44 kilotons of ammonia.

 Emissions from animal husbandry